Suppose we push constantly ahead, change lanes to grab a bit of headway,

 guy behind you doesn't want any merges either.
 Everyone in the whole lane

-is saying the same thing!
+is saying "merge behind me!"
 It's a solid packed wall of hostility.
-Poking

 Delusions of Grandeur